 Our eyes are constantly looking for concepts to latch onto – and we are much better at finding concepts in visuals than in text (Trafton, 2014).
 In fact, the brain processes visuals 60,000 times faster than text (Semetko & Scammell, 2012).
 When visual notes are used in a conference or meeting, most of the audience will be able to quickly understand the content.

-Seeing content presented in a visual way helps people to connect ideas.
-Often, visual note-takers will draw physical connections (like arrows, lines, and paths) between related content.
-This guides the viewer’s eye through the page.
+Seeing content presented in visually helps people to connect ideas.
+Visual note-takers will draw physical connections (like arrows, lines, and paths) between related content to guide the viewer’s eye around the page.
 “These sorts of visuals are effective in brainstorming,” says Martin Eppler.
 “We’ve found in our experiments that using visuals during meetings creates more ideas, creates better ideas, and increases recall” (Averett, 2014).

 One study explored the way people interpret instructions on medicine packaging.
-Researchers found that people following directions with text and illustrations did much better than those following text directions (Levie & Lentz, 1982).
-We often rely on visuals to process information, so picking up a marker and creating a visual language starts to make sense.
+Researchers found that people following directions with text and illustrations did much better than those following text only directions (Levie & Lentz, 1982).
+We often rely on visuals to process information, so picking up a marker and communication with a visual language makes sense.

 Unlike traditional visual art forms, there is no pressure to make beautiful images.
 Leave that to the professionals (us!).
-Graphic recording goes beyond pretty pictures.
+Visual note-taking goes beyond pretty pictures.
 It’s a tool anyone can use to improve their ability to retain information.

 Research suggests that even the simple act of doodling can help assuage boredom, keeping the brain from entering a daydreaming or “idling mode,” which helps individuals stay focused during an otherwise stimulating activity (Schott, 2011).